Saairam37/Task10/README.md

   Gracefully handles missing or invalid data

 🌐 Live Demo:
-  You can access the live project here: 🔗 Hosted URL: https://recipes-app-yfz9.onrender.com
+  You can access the live project here: (https://recipes-app-yfz9.onrender.com](https://recipeapi-bysaairam.onrender.com/api/v1/recipes/)

 To use the API routes, append the appropriate path: